How to Avoid The Locked Out of Twitter Syndrome

 Amen on this Nate.
 I meditate, do yoga, take a cold shower and dive into writing on waking.
 All told, 3 and a half hours on mindset and exercise daily.
 Gotta exit that comfort zone!

 Twitter also wants to keep issues of trolling and hate speech to a minimum today.
 People tend to engage in this behavior on fake accounts.

 You should also note that if you engage in this behavior on your real account, Twitter will block you for violating its rules.

 More Than 1 Twitter Account

 If you have more than one real account, take caution.
-Twitter could assume that your accounts are fake, and it could limit your access on Twitter.
+Twitter could assume that your accounts are fake, and it could limit your access to Twitter.

-For example, if one of the two accounts is locked, the activity on the unlocked account could be very restricted.
+For example, if one of the two accounts is locked, the activity on the unlocked account is restricted.
 You might not be able to follow very many accounts at once.
-To counter this, you will either have to make sure neither of the accounts get locked out.
+To counter this, you will either have to check that neither of the accounts is locked out.
 Or you should reduce your activity to just one account.

 Good Friday Morning! ☀️ Getting ready to head out to @UncleJay99 morning networking event at Lynch’s Cleaning and Restoration Services.